kozmof/inky/README.md

 # Caution!
 This branch is under developing.
-Electron was version up to 24.2.0 from 4.2.0 but not completed because it is `nodeIntegration: true` and `contextIsolation: false`.
+Electron was upgraded from 4.2.0 to 24.2.0 but not completed because it is `nodeIntegration: true` and `contextIsolation: false`.
 So it still has security concerns.

 ![](resources/icon-small.jpg)